 Debbie Macomber’s Country Bride was my introduction to this hugely popular author.
-I’m ashamed to admit that although I’ve read a handful of her Harlequins, I had no idea that Debbie Macomber was such a commercial hit with her small-town romances.
+I’m ashamed of tp admit that although I’ve read a handful of her romances, I had no idea that Debbie Macomber was such a commercial hit with her small-town romances.
 Up until recently, I had no clue that she’s got a whopping 200 million books in print and has written several movies for the Hallmark channel.

-Country Bride was released in 1990, and I recall really loving it.
-Although this book maintains a largely positive rating overall, I was surprised that the top Amazon and Goodreads reviews were negative, blaming the heroine for being too self-centered or the hero for being too overbearing.
+Country Bride was released in 1990.
+I recall really loving it.
+This book maintains a largely positive rating overall.
+But I was surprised that the top Amazon and Goodreads reviews were negative.
+They blamed the heroine for being too self-centered or the hero for being too overbearing.
 I thought nostalgia might have colored my opinion of this book, but after a recent re-read, my feelings on Country Bride remain unchanged; I love this little series romance, and a big reason was the hero, Luke.